Mixiaoxiao/Arduino-HomeKit-ESP8266/README.md

-# Arduino Homekit ESP8266
+# Arduino HomeKit ESP8266

 ## Apple HomeKit accessory server library for ESP8266 Arduino

-This Arduino library is a native Apple HomeKit accessory implementation for the ESP8266, and works without any additional bridges.
+This Arduino library is a native Apple HomeKit accessory implementation for the [ESP8266 Arduino core](https://github.com/esp8266/Arduino), and works without any additional bridges.

 This project is mainly based on [esp-homekit](https://github.com/maximkulkin/esp-homekit) for [ESP-OPEN-RTOS](https://github.com/SuperHouse/esp-open-rtos).